-Lau is starting with the Royals after successfully serving with the Lions of Lindenwood University for nine seasons, most recently as the top assistant for both the men's and women's programs.
+Lau joined the Royals after successfully serving the Lindenwood University Lions (St. Charles, MO) in various coaching roles for eleven seasons, most recently as the top assistant for both the men’s and women’s programs.

-As a student-athlete for the Lions from 2004-08, Lau was a six-time NAIA All-American.
-He was a member of Lindenwood's first relay national championship in program history and in 2016, this relay was inducted into the Lindenwood Athletics Hall of Fame.
+As a student-athlete for the Lions from 2004-08, Lau was a 6-time NAIA All-American (Top 3).
+He was a member of Lindenwood’s first relay national championship in program history (400 Medley Relay 2006) and in 2016, this relay was inducted into the Lindenwood Athletics Hall of Fame.
 Lau was the first athlete in program history to earn All-American recognitions during each of his four seasons.
-He served as the men's team captain from 2005 to 2008 and held school records in the 100 & 200 fly, 200 I.M., 200 & 400 Medley Relay, and 200 Free Relay.
+He served as the men’s team captain from 2005 to 2008 and held school records in the 100/200 fly, 200 IM, 200/400 Medley Relay, and 200 Free Relay.

-Lau has also been an assistant coach at the University of Texas Longhorn Swim Camp (summer 2011 and 2013-2018).
+Lau has served as an assistant coach at the University of Texas Longhorn Swim Camp (summer 2011 and 2013-2018).
 He has worked closely with Olympic Coach Eddie Reese and Carol Capitani, along with Olympic gold medalists and former world record holders Ian Crocker, Aaron Peirsol, Brendan Hansen, Ricky Berens, Garrett Weber-Gale, and Josh Davis.

 Lau also has experience coaching at the Indiana University Swim Camp (summer 2018 & 2019) working with Olympic Coaches Ray Looze, and Coley Stickels.

-In the summer of 2019, Lau served as a USA Swimming Sport Development Camp Assistant Manager at the Southern Zone Select Camp (University of Louisville).
+In 2019, Lau served as a USA Swimming Sport Development Camp Assistant Manager at the Southern Zone Select Camp (University of Louisville).

 Lau earned his bachelor’s degree in Biology from Lindenwood in 2009.
 He also earned a Master of Science degree in Health Management from Lindenwood in 2010 and an MBA in 2012.
 Lau is a certified Level 4 Coach with the American Swimming Coaches Association.